For a nominal fee, you can get your new registration sticker with next day delivery. Learn more below.

 - Avoid the fuels or additives that claim to increase your gas mileage.
 The only thing these “wonder liquids" increase is your spending.

 - If you don't mind the inconvenience, only fill your tank half-full.
 Less fuel means less weight.

 - Give yourself more time, especially during interstate travel.
-Driving at 55 mph as compared to 70 mph increases gas mileage by 21 percent.
+Driving slower increases gas mileage.

-- Use air conditioning (AC) when driving over 55 mph.
-Wind drag caused by open windows is more gas-consuming than AC.
-Along this thread of thought, if you don’t possess the temperature needs of cheese, limit AC use when driving in city traffic.
-Air conditioning increases gas consumption by 10 percent.
+- Use air conditioning (AC) when driving at higher speeds.
+Wind drag caused by open windows is more gas-consuming than AC when driving faster, for example on the highway.
+Limit AC use when driving in city traffic.
+Gas mileage can decrease by use of AC at lower speeds.

-- Limit warming your engine on winter mornings to 30-45 seconds.
-An idling engine, regardless of size, equates into zero mpg.
+- Limit warming your engine on winter mornings.
+An idling engine, regardless of size, equates to no mpg.

 - Employ cruise control on extended flat stretches of highway, but deactivate on hills.
 Cruise control loses momentum on the ascent, and chugs gas on the descent.
 Yes, the savings are minimal, but since your right foot has nothing else to do at the time―why not?

-- Unless you’ve been taken hostage, don’t work your brakes as if tapping out a Morris Code message of help on your brake lights.
+- Avoid over tapping your brakes.
 The more you brake, the more you must accelerate, causing greater gas consumption.

 - Eliminate aerodynamic drag by removing bike and ski racks when not in use.